What is a Child Arrangements Order?

 A CAO can specify which person a child will live with, though it does not always determine a specific location.

-Duration of the Order: A CAO governing where a child lives typically remains in effect until the child is 18.
-If the order concerns contact with another person, it generally lasts until the child is 16, though in limited cases, it may extend until age 18.
+- Duration of the Order: A CAO deciding where a child lives usually remains in effect until the child turns 18.
+For orders concerning contact with another person, they typically last until the child is 16 but may extend to 18 in special circumstances.